ku-storage/ku-storage.github.io/_pages/about.md

 Using my content / 作品使用规约
 ------
 **Videos:**<br>
+☑️ OK:<br>
+■ reposting onto any platform WITH PROPER CREDIT (original by @ku_storage), for accounts that are not monetised/has < 1000 followers <br>
+<br><br>
+🚫 Prohibited:<br>
+■ reposting my content after editing<br>
+■ reposting my videos onto platforms I have an account on (including inactive ones), or with monetised accounts without prior permission<br>
+■ using my content commercially, or claiming them as your own<br>
+■ using my content in datasets used to train Generative AI models<br>
+<br><br>
+**Art/video screenshots:**<br>
+☑️ OK:<br>
-repost onto any platform, with accounts that are not monetised: OK with proper credit<br><br>
+■ reposting onto any platform WITH PROPER CREDIT (original by @ku_storage), for accounts that are not monetised/has < 1000 followers <br>
-**Art:**<br>
-OK, credit appreciated but not necessary: use as profile picture/banner on social media accounts with < 1000 followers (please email to ask for my permission if your account has more followers than this; using my art without my permisson in this case is STRICTLY FORBIDDEN)<br>
+■ using my art as profile picture/banner/wallpaper etc. on personal social media accounts with < 1000 followers; credit is appreciated but not mandatory<br>
+■ printing my art out for personal use (e.g. as posters to decorate your room with)<br>
+■ studying my art, with proper credits when posting publicly <br>

+🚫 Prohibited:<br>
+■ reposting my art after editing
+■ reposting my art onto platforms I have an account on (including inactive ones)<br>
-Not ok: Printing my art for sale, or to gift out to friends<br><br>
+■ printing my art for sale, or to gift out in mass quantities<br>
+■ using/copying my art for commercial purposes/competitions, or claiming my art as your own<br>
+■ using my art on monetised accounts/accounts with > 1000 followers without prior permission<br>
+■ using my art in datasets used to train Generative AI models<br>
+<br><br>

-If in doubt, please email!
+If in doubt, please email to enquire!

 Other notes / 其他
 ------